projectcalico/calico/calico/calico-enterprise/index.md

 #### Already have a {{site.prodname}} cluster?
 You are **5 minutes** away from connecting to Calico Cloud.

-What happens when you connect/disconnect your cluster to Calico Cloud?
-See {% include open-new-window.html text='Connect your cluster to Calico Cloud' url='https://docs.calicocloud.io/operations/connect/connect-cluster' %}.
+1. Verify that your {% include open-new-window.html text='cluster is compatible' url='https://docs.calicocloud.io/get-started/connect/system-requirements' %}.
+Want to know what happens when you connect/disconnect your cluster to Calico Cloud?
+See {% include open-new-window.html text='Connect your cluster to Calico Cloud' url='https://docs.calicocloud.io/get-started/connect/connect-cluster' %}.

 1. Identify the cluster you want to use and apply the following manifest.